 Table Rate Shipping

-Table Rate Shipping plugin gives you the flexibility to set multiple shipping charges based on factors such as weight, location, price, etc.
+Table rate shipping for WooCommerce plugin gives you the flexibility to set multiple shipping charges based on factors such as weight, location, price, etc.

 - Flexible, customizable shipping options

 - Multiple rate tables per shipping zone

 - Allows adding rules based on weight, number of items, etc.